glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 The `BitwiseCopyable` protocol has no visible requirements, similar to `Sendable`.

 Conformance to `BitwiseCopyable` requires complete knowledge of all stored properties in the type.
-In particular, this means resilient types declared in a different module cannot retroactively conform to `BitwiseCopyable`; only `@frozen` types from such modules are supported.
+In particular, this means you cannot add retroactive conformances of `BitwiseCopyable` to resilient types declared in a different module; only `@frozen` types from such modules are supported.
+Any kind of type defined within the same module can have retroactive conformances to `BitwiseCopyable`.

-TODO: I think we need the same-file rule about Sendable and non-resilient types in the same module?

 ### The primitive types